ki3ani/philipmjohnson.github.io/essays/ten-ways-to-integrate-software-engineering-throughout-the-curriculum.md

 **How to do it:**

-Tell your students that they are required to use the appropriate JetBrains IDE for software development (or VS Code, if you're doing .NET or C#).
+Tell your students that they are required to use the appropriate JetBrains IDE (or VS Code) for software development.
 Explain the advantages of using your chosen IDE over the alternatives, and that they can help each other better if they all use the same IDE.
 Periodically check during in-class development periods to see that they are using the required IDE, and use it yourself for in-class demos.

 If a student has forgotten about JetBrains, refer them to the [ICS 314 Development Environments module](http://courses.ics.hawaii.edu/ReviewICS314/modules/development-environments/).